kubernetes/website/content/en/docs/concepts/architecture/nodes.md

 ignored for any cluster activity until it becomes valid.

 {{< note >}}
-**Note** Kubernetes keeps the object for the invalid node unless it is explicitly deleted by the client and keeps checking to see if it becomes valid.
+**Note:** Kubernetes keeps the object for the invalid node unless it is explicitly deleted by the client and keeps checking to see if it becomes valid.
 {{< /note >}}